medicare part d

 • Specialty Drugs or Tier 5: Usually a coinsurance; very high-cost prescription medications

-As you consider your medication tier, don’t shy away from generic medications, which can save you money.
+As you consider your medication tier, don’t avoid generic medications, which can save you money.
 According to the Food and Drug Administration (FDA), generic drugs are copies of brand-name medications.
 They are the same in dosage, safety, strength, route of administration, quality, performance characteristics, and intended use.

 Because generic drugs use the same active ingredients as brand-name prescription drugs, consider generics for cost-savings.